Using predictive multiplicity to measure individual performance within the AI Act: Understanding accuracy within the AI Act

 \begin{quotation} ``The level of accuracy, including its metrics, robustness and cybersecurity referred to in Article 15 against which the high-risk AI system has been tested and validated and which can be expected~[\dots] [and,] when appropriate, its \textit{performance regarding specific persons} [\dots] on which the system is intended to be used'' (Art.~13(3)(b)(ii) and (v) AIA; emphasis added). \end{quotation}

-Taken together, the analysis of Article 15 alongside Articles 11 and 13 AIA highlights two key aspects: First, accuracy must be understood in the broader sense of performance.
+Taken together, the analysis of Article 15 alongside Articles 11 and 13 of the AI Act highlights two key aspects: First, accuracy must be understood in the broader sense of performance.
 It therefore needs to be assessed with respect to the intended purpose of the AI system, \textbf{which might include several possible evaluation metrics} depending on specific context and conditions of use.
-Second, accuracy must be evaluated not only on the level of entire (test) datasets, but also \textbf{with respect to specific individuals.} However, it remains open how to determine the specific individuals who should be subject to further evaluations.
+Second, accuracy must be evaluated not only on the level of entire (test) datasets, but can include performance assessments \textbf{with respect to specific individuals}.
+However, it remains open how to determine the specific individuals who should be subject to further evaluations.
 The AI Act provides no explicit guidance or criteria for selecting such individuals.
-It is furthermore questionable whether the performance assessments for specific individuals by the provider make sense at all: Especially when the provider and deployer are not the same entity, that is, when the deployer purchases the AI system from the provider, it remains unclear as to whether evaluations of specific individuals during development translate to (similar) individuals during deployment.
+It is furthermore questionable whether the performance assessments for specific individuals by the provider make sense at all: Especially when the provider and deployer are not the same entity, for example, when the deployer purchases the AI system from the provider, it remains unclear as to whether evaluations of specific individuals during development translate to (similar) individuals during deployment.
 To ensure relevance, we suggest to \textbf{assess performance for all affected individuals by drawing on the concept of predictive multiplicity.}